makeevolution/PingPong/README.md

 # PingPong
-My attempt of making a ping pong game in C++ without an engine
+My attempt of making a ping pong game in C++ without SFML, to revise my knowledge on pointers, overloading, friend, etc.